 To Schedule a Field Trip

-Teachers wishing to bring their class to the Andrew Johnson National Historic Site need to call the Visitor Center, 423-638-3551.
+Teachers wishing to bring their class to the Andrew Johnson National Historic Site need to call the Visitor Center at 423-638-3551.
 Advance planning is extremely important as the site does require reservations if you wish for park rangers to facilitate activities.

 Park Ranger-led programs:

 The staff of the Andrew Johnson National Historic Site wants to provide your students with an enjoyable educational program.
 There is no charge for a ranger-led program of the site.
-The Homestead tour does require a park ranger to be your guide.
+The Homestead tour requires a park ranger to be your guide.

 Groups may visit on a self-guided basis (the only exception is the Homestead which requires a guided tour).
 Sites available for self-guided programs are the Visitor Center, the Early Home, the Homestead grounds, and the National Cemetery.

 Advance registration for a self-guided tour is required.
 Often, park rangers can assist you in planning the timing of your activities.
 Please call 423-638-3551.